AngleSideAngle/AngleSideAngle/cv.typ

 *Massachusetts Institute of Technology* #h(1fr) Cambridge, MA \
 Candidate for Bachelor's Degree in Computer Science #h(1fr) 8/2024 -- Present \
-- Member of the MIT Motorsports FSAE team
+- Programmer on the MIT Motorsports FSAE team
 // - Conducting research on system integration for UAVs with the MIT Marine Autonomy Lab

 *The Bronx High School of Science* #h(1fr) Bronx, NY \
 Advanced Regents Diploma #h(1fr) 8/2020 -- 6/2024 \
 - 4.0 GPA
 - Completed courses in linear algebra, multivariable calculus, mechanics, and electricity & magnetism
+- Student Director of IT for the journalism and yearbook programs

 == Experience
 #linebreak()